 History of Winchester Cathedral

-Soon after, King William II started a process of rebuilding of the church, this time in accordance to Romansque architectural styles, although signs of Norman influences were still imminent in certain parts of the cathedral, particularly the nave.
+Soon after, King William II started a process of rebuilding the church, this time in accordance with Romanesque architectural styles, although signs of Norman influences were still imminent in certain parts of the cathedral, particularly the nave.
 Right from the very beginning, the church had an adjoining monastery for Benedictine monks.
-William Wynford started a reconstruction of the church in 15th century that ultimately went on to the 16th century, this time changing the look to the English Neo-Gothic and Renaissance styles.
+William Wynford started a reconstruction of the church in the 15th century that ultimately went on to the 16th century, this time changing the look to the English Neo-Gothic and Renaissance styles.
 However, Henry VIII’s acts of dissolution of monasteries fell hard on the cathedral itself.
 The Benedictine monastery that stayed alongside the church from the very early days of its construction, was dissolved and the chanty and chapter house demolished.
-Fortunately though, the cathedral was allowed to remain.
+Fortunately, though, the cathedral was allowed to remain.

 Winchester Cathedral Overview

-The Winchester Cathedral is the largest Gothic Cathedral in England, and has the longest nave in the whole of Europe.
-Its great history, wonderful architecture and major tombs, chantries nad chapels attract a large number of visitors every year.
+The Winchester Cathedral is the largest Gothic Cathedral in England and has the longest nave in the whole of Europe.
+Its great history, wonderful architecture, and major tombs, chantries, and chapels attract a large number of visitors every year.
 From 1998, entry to the Church has been made free of any cost.
 The cathedral is visited by pilgrims as well as secular visitors.
-The Winchester Cathedral, being the seat of the bishop of Winchester and the head of the Winchester Diocese, attract a large number of church goers who come here to attend the church services.
-The organ is also an object of attraction, as well as its excellent choir.
+The Winchester Cathedral, being the seat of the bishop of Winchester and the head of the Winchester Diocese, attracts a large number of churchgoers who come here to attend the church services.
+An organ is also an object of attraction, as well as its excellent choir.